 Having insurance can really help to protect your wealth and money, in the short and long term.

-Mark Shapiro from Endsleigh Insurance, the UK’s leading student insurance provider, joined us to look at:
+Mark Shapiro from Endsleigh Insurance, the UK’s leading student insurance provider, explains:

 - What insurance is